flow-typed/flow-typed/CONTRIBUTING.md

    produce a type error.
 1. Use the library definition in a couple of ways that are *expected* to produce a type error.
-To indicate that a line in a test file expected to cause an error just put a `// $ExpectError` comment above the error-causing line.
+To indicate that a line in a test file expected to cause an error just put a `// $FlowExpectedError` comment above the error-causing line.

 [Here](https://github.com/flow-typed/flow-typed/blob/master/definitions/npm/highlight.js_v8.x.x/test_highlight.js-v8.js)
 is an example of a nice and thorough test file.
 You don't necessarily have to be